LieberInstitute/Visium_SPG_AD/code/05_deploy_app_wholegenome/www/documentation_spe.md

   - `PpTau`: proportion of ROI pixels of pTau within a spot.
   - `edge-distance` : closest distance in number of spots to either the vertical or horizontal edge.
   - `c2l_*`: spot-level deconvolution results generated using [`cell2location`](https://doi.org/10.1038/s41587-021-01139-4) with the six broad cell types from the [Mathys et al snRNA-seq dataset](https://doi.org/10.1038/s41586-019-1195-2) in which they found AD associated gene expression changes.
 The cell types are: astrocytes (`ast`), excitatory neurons (`ex`), inhibitory neurons (`in`), microglia (`mic`), oligodendrocytes (`oli`), and oligodendrocyte precursor cells (`opc`).
+* `Multi-gene method`: when selecting more than one continuous variable, the method used to combine information from all selected variables.
+See [the multi gene plots vignette](https://research.libd.org/spatialLIBD/articles/multi_gene_plots.html) for more information about these methods for combining multiple continuous variables.
+  * `z_score`: to summarize multiple continuous variables, each is normalized to represent a Z-score.
+The multiple scores are then averaged.
+  * `pca`: PCA dimension reduction is conducted on the matrix formed by the continuous variables, and the first PC is then used and multiplied by -1 if needed to have the majority of the values for PC1 to be positive.
+  * `sparsity`: the proportion of continuous variables with positive values for each spot is computed.
 * `Gene scale`: whether to use the raw expression values (`counts`) or the scaled and log transformed values (`logcounts`).
 * `Spot transparency level`: the transparency of the spots in the visualizations.
 It can be useful if the spot colors are blocking the background image.
 * `Spot point size`: the size of the spots in the visualizations.